 method.
 By using short-term credentials, a user can issue commands to

-GCP and can access all resources to which the service account has
+Google Cloud and can access all resources to which the service account has

 access.
 For example, this flow allows a user to use the